WHAT IS TOURMALINE?

 OCTOBER'S BIRTHSTONE

-Tourmaline is October's birthstone, alongside the Opal, and are also the birthstones for the zodiacs Libra & Scorpio.
-Each month has its own unique gemstone to represent it.
-Carrying your birthstone is said to bring good luck.
-You can carry your birthstone as a good luck amulet, or your loved ones’ birthstone as a symbol of love.
+Wearing your birthstone is said to bring good luck.
+You can wear your own birthstone as a lucky charm or your loved one's birthstone as a symbol of love.

 SYMBOLISM